Grand Duke Vladimir Alexandrovich of Russia: Marriage

-While traveling through Germany with his family in June 1871, Grand Duke Vladimir met Duchess Marie of Mecklenburg-Schwerin (14 May 1854 – 6 September 1920), daughter of Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin and Augusta of Reuss-Köstritz.
+While traveling through Germany with his family in June 1871, Grand Duke Vladimir met Duchess Marie of Mecklenburg-Schwerin (14 May 1854 – 6 September 1920), daughter of Grand Duke Frederick Francis II and of Augusta of Reuss-Köstritz.
 She was seventeen years old and was already engaged to a distant relative, Prince George of Schwarzburg.
 Grand Duke Vladimir was then twenty four.
-They were smitten with each other.
-Vladimir was a second cousin of Maria's father Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin, a grandson of Grand Duchess Elena Pavlovna of Russia.
-They were also second cousins in descent from Frederick William III of Prussia.
-In order to marry Vladimir, Maria broke off her previous engagement, but she refused to yield to the necessary conversion to the Orthodox religion.
+The two were smitten with each other.
+Vladimir was a second-cousin of Maria's father, who was also a grandson of Grand Duchess Elena Pavlovna of Russia.
+They were also second-cousins in descent from Frederick William III of Prussia (1770-1840).
+In order to marry Vladimir, Maria broke off her previous engagement, but she refused to undergo the expected conversion to the Orthodox religion.
 This delayed the couple's engagement for almost two years.
-Finally, Tsar Alexander II consented to Marie's continued adherence to her Lutheran faith, allowing Vladimir to marry her without loss of his rights to the Russian throne.
+Finally, Emperor Alexander II consented to Marie's continued adherence to her Lutheran faith, allowing Vladimir to marry her without loss of his rights to the Russian throne.
 The engagement was announced in April 1874.